Phil Pearson – Red Tractor Tomato Grower

 The UK might not have the same climate associated with some of the world’s largest tomato-growing regions, but that doesn’t hold back farmers like Phil Pearson.

 He has embraced some of the most advanced technology used in food production to allow his glasshouses to produce tomatoes for 12 months of the year.

-His company, APS Group, has glass covering the equivalent of 250 football pitches across the UK – just to produce fresh, tasty Red Tractor Assured tomatoes for UK shoppers.
+His company, APS Group, has glass covering the equivalent of 250 football pitches across the UK – just to produce fresh, tasty Red Tractor Certified tomatoes for UK shoppers.

 “It’s always a surprise to people how many tomatoes are grown in the UK,” he said.